Projects

 Monitoring Macroinvertebrates in the Mill River

-Over the summer with SURF students, and with Bio 131 students, one of the main projects students will work on is monitoring the macroinvertebrates in the Mill River.
+One of the main projects students who take Bio 131 with me will work on is monitoring the macroinvertebrates in the Mill River.
 Smith College must manage the sediment that accumulates in Paradise Pond, but we must also make sure that how the sediment is managed does not negatively impact the organisms in the Mill River.
-We sample macroinvertebrates upstream and downstream of Paradise Pond every June and September/October so we can see how things are changing over time and whether the sediment management protocol is impacting the macroinvertebrates in the river.
+We sample macroinvertebrates upstream and downstream of Paradise Pond so we can see how things are changing over time and whether the sediment management protocol is impacting the macroinvertebrates in the river.

 Some example questions we are trying to address: